 How Do Your my mhealth Apps Help Your Users?

-This is all about doing the simple things well, helping patients understand more about their condition, how to use their medication and assess their progress using validated scoring tools for each condition.
+This is all about doing the simple things well, helping patients understand more about their condition, how to use their medication, and assessing their progress using validated scoring tools for each condition.
 Many services struggle in terms of capacity to deliver the intervention to all their patients, and many patients find it difficult to access services for a variety of reasons.

-How Do the my mhealth Apps Support Healthcare Professionals?
+How Do my mhealth Apps Support Healthcare Professionals?